microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-02.md

 echo "You can browse to http://${nginx_svc_ip}.nip.io"
 ```

 You can verify that the ingress is correctly deployed by running `kubectl describe ingress`.
-I have had some issues where the ingress got stuck at `Scheduled for sync`.

 ```bash
 # Verify connectivity